 - The majority of CU students and graduates were in Value Theory, as were the majority of 2012-2019 CU graduates placed in permanent academic positions; for UK the majority for both were in History and Traditions

-- CU is close to the average in terms of gender and racial/ethnic diversity, but UK is low in terms of gender diversity
+- CU is just above average in terms of gender diversity but low in terms of racial/ethnic and socioeconomic diversity, whereas UK is low in terms of gender diversity

 - Too few UK students participated in the survey to provide all of the numbers

 CU appears to have had 33 graduates in this period, whereas UK has had 21.
 Of these, CU has placed 10 into tenure-track or other permanent academic positions (30%), with 2 of these in programs that offer a PhD in philosophy (6%).
 UK has placed 3 into permanent academic positions (14%), and 0 in programs with a PhD.
 Of CU's other graduates, 3 are in postdoctoral or fellowship positions, 14 are in temporary academic positions, 4 are in nonacademic positions, and 2 have unknown placement.
 Of UK's other graduates, 1 is in a postdoctoral or fellowship position, 12 are in other temporary academic positions, 4 are in nonacademic positions, and 1 has unknown placement.
 87% of CU's past graduates and current students preferred academic positions.
 The mean salary for CU graduates was $71,542.

 Note that the overall proportion of 2012-2016 graduates from the 135 programs tracked by APDA in permanent academic positions is 36%, with 11% in PhD granting programs.
 The current database values for all 2012 and later graduates are 37% and 12%, respectively, with an overall average salary of $71,879.